 We believe strongly in the importance of educating the whole child.
 This means helping them to develop our learning behaviours, explore their own hobbies and interests and, ultimately, to grow into respectful, resilient and independent members of the community.
 This is why our curriculum is enriched with a range of other activities and opportunities, including those outlined below.

 Children in key stages 1 and 2 attend four assemblies each week, while on the fifth day they take part in ‘Class Discussion Time’ to discuss topical events and issues they raise themselves.
 Assemblies cover a wide range of topics, including elements of PSHE, our school values and learning behaviours, British values, children’s rights, cultural and religious festivals, and celebrating and sharing achievements.
 This brings our school together as a community and helps children to reflect on major themes and events.

-Special Days and Special Weeks involve children enjoying an adapted curriculum that is designed to focus on particular aspects of their personal development.
+Special Days involve children enjoying an adapted curriculum that is designed to focus on particular aspects of their personal development.
 These include: ‘Empathy Day’, ‘Collaboration Day’, ‘Happy Day’, ‘Health Day’ and ‘Sports Day’.